Kotlin/anko/README.md

 - `horizontalMargin` sets both left and right margins,
 - `verticalMargin` set top and bottom ones, and
-- `margin` sets all for margins simultaneously.
+- `margin` sets all four margins simultaneously.

 Note that `layoutParams` are different for different layouts, for example, in the case of `RelativeLayout`: